University of Southampton

 Support

-We aim to support all our trainees in a variety of ways.
+As a Programme we pride ourselves on supporting our trainees in a variety of ways.
 All trainees have a Personal/Clinical Tutor who is a member of the Programme Team, who monitors their progress throughout training and provides pastoral support.
-The University also offers a range of personal support services to all students.

-Additionally, all trainees are allocated a Mentor, normally an NHS Clinical Psychologist and independent of the Programme Team, who acts in a confidential support capacity over the three years.
+Additionally, all trainees are allocated a Mentor, normally an NHS Clinical Psychologist who is independent of the Programme Team, to act in a confidential support capacity over the three years.
 Trainees are encouraged to meet their Mentor regularly throughout training and can take time during placement to do this.
-There is also a buddy system where the incoming cohort are allocated a trainee from the year above who will be their buddy.
-This provides an additional informal support opportunity for the trainee.

 Why train at Southampton?